Kodake/CinemaAPI/README.md

 # BackEnd

-BackEnd is a minimal API project built with .NET 8 that serves as the backend for PrmSearchAPI.
+BackEnd is a minimal API project built with .NET 8 that serves as the backend for CinemaAPI.

 ## Prerequisites